History of National Foster Care Month

 - During World War II, when more than 8,000 children were evacuated from Europe to the United States, the Children's Bureau oversaw their temporary placement in U.S. foster homes.

-- The Children's Bureau published a draft list of "The Rights of Foster Parents" in the May 1970 issue of its journal Children.
+- The Children's Bureau published "The Rights of Foster Parents" in the May 1970 issue of its journal Children.
 That same year, the Children's Bureau sponsored the National Conference of Foster Parents.

 - In 1972, the Children's Bureau sponsored—and President Nixon proclaimed—National Action for Foster Children Week to raise awareness of the needs of children in foster care and recruit more foster parents.
 The following year, Children published "The Bill of Rights for Foster Children."